akerl/scripts/README.md

 removes old cask versions and installs the latest version

+### circleci_fails.rb

+This lists any unsuccessful builds you have in CircleCI

 ### colors

 Taken from http://www.tldp.org/HOWTO/Bash-Prompt-HOWTO/x329.html, it prints out a table of colors for easy comparison.